How To Make Date Syrup

 (Image credit: Andrea Monzo)

-Cut the dates: Coat the blades of kitchen shears with a thin swipe of oil.
+1. Cut the dates.
+Coat the blades of kitchen shears with a thin swipe of oil.
 Use the shears to finely “chop” the dates.
-(Image credit: Andrea Monzo)

 Date syrup is made by boiling chopped dates, puréeing the cooked dates, and squeezing out their liquid, leaving a thick paste you can save for other uses (more on that below).
 The date liquid after straining is quite thin (thinner than maple syrup), but quite flavorful.

-Most people prefer to cook the thin liquid to a thick honey-like consistency, not just for more flavor, but also because the reduced water content makes the syrup better for baking.
+We like to reduce and cook the date syrup to a thick honey-like consistency, not just for more flavor, but also because the reduced water content makes the syrup better for baking.

-Date syrup can be stored in the refrigerator for several weeks.
-Use it where you might use maple syrup or honey — on fluffy buttermilk pancakes, waffles, biscuits, or oatmeal.
-Add it to smoothies for sweetening.
+Use date syrup where you might use maple syrup or honey — on fluffy buttermilk pancakes, classic waffles, buttermilk biscuits, or stovetop oatmeal.
+Add it to smoothies for breakfast.
 It is also incredible in coffee where the caramel flavor really shines.

 For baking: You need to use less date syrup when replacing granulated sugar —a ratio of 2/3 cup date syrup for every 1 cup of sugar — and less liquid in the recipe.
 Or simply replace honey, maple syrup, or molasses with date syrup in baking recipes for a more caramel-like flavor that only dates can impart.